sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 ﻿## Selenium Test Framework
-This project provides selenium test framework.
-It is written in C# and it follows best practices as well as most recent and top rated tools.
+This project provides a library for Web UI automation tests based on Selenium WebDriver.
+It is written in C# and it follows best practices as well as most recent and top-rated tools.
 It is designed for web test automation, to implement and run robust functional tests.
 Since everything is set up, the tests can be added and run straight away.

 ## Framework Features: